ghassbomb/mcqambridge/README.md

         MCQambridge is an automated MCQ past paper solving application for Cambridge A-levels & IGCSE.
 I created it to simplify the process of checking answers, calculating scores, and percentages.
 It was created using Python and the web development trio.
+You can access it <a href="https://ghassbomb.pythonanywhere.com">here</a> or you can <a href="#installation--usage">host it yourself</a>.
+(I would appreciate if you hosted it locally, since my pythonanywhere site has limited bandwith; it's a simple five-step process!)
       </p>
-      <p>Currently, it supports all CAIE IGCSE/O/A level papers.
-I plan to add support for other variants, and maybe I'll even expand it to include structured questions.
-There is no website however, as I was unable to acquire free hosting that supports download requests for the QP and MS pdfs, so you'll have to host it yourself.
-It is an extremely simple <a href="#installation--usage">5-step process</a>, however.</p>

 ## Usage
 <p>To begin, you first select a paper.
 You can choose between every Cambridge paper released 2018 and onwards.
 Aside from the year, you can choose between: subject, a-level, month, level (core, or extended?), and variant.
 Once you've chosen a paper, press submit.</p>